gundamMC/animius/docs/network/overview.md

 # Network Overview

-In addition to using the python console, Project Waifu can also be accessed with a network TCP socket.
+In addition to using the python console, Animius can also be accessed with a network TCP socket.
 This allows for user-friendly or extensive GUIs and clients written in other languages.

 ## Server